BrightPath-io/architecture/BrightPath_Project_Summary.md

 2. **Database Strategy:**
    - MongoDB Atlas for managed MongoDB service
-   - Digital Ocean Managed Redis/Valkey for caching
+   - Browser local storage for questionnaire progress in the prototype
-   - Automated backups and point-in-time recovery
+   - Automated backups and point-in-time recovery for MongoDB
    - Connection pooling for performance

 3. **Monitoring and Logging:**